All posts

 Single-member LLC (disregarded entity)

-This creates a dual filing requirement:
+So you end up with a dual filing requirement:

 Multi-member LLC